bk138/multivnc/doc/adr/0002-for-build-dependencies-use-conan-for-desktop-keep-submodules-for-android.md

 Conan and vcpkg were both evaluated, with Conan found to have more ergnomic handling.

+Both Conan and vcpkg were found to be pretty cumbersome for Android, so are not used there.

 ## Consequences

 For the Android version, nothing changes.